swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 ##Infrastructure

-The IPython infrastructure provides a robust and functional infrastructure for parallel computing though multiple components working together behind the scenes, waiting to receive and run your jobs.
+IPython infrastructure provides a robust and functional infrastructure for parallel computing though multiple components working together behind the scenes, waiting to receive and run your jobs.
 These connections are managed by a `client` which provides connections